wblewis7/AR_NOBO_data_sims/README.md

 ## ydb.PC
 Formatted point count survey data giving the number of bobwhite covey detections in each detection bin per survey.
 The first dimension of the array corresponds to unique survey locations, the second dimension represents the 6 distance bins (0-100m, 100-200m, 200-300m, 300-400m, 400-500m, 500-600m), and the third dimension represents repeat surveys at the same location.
-## nareaeffects
-The number of study area effects to estimate in the model.
-This number is the number of study areas minus 1, since the first site is treated as the intercept.
 ## nB
-The number of distance bands from the point count distance sampling.
+The number of distance bins from the point count distance sampling.
 ## db
-Break points of distance bands from the point count distance sampling.
+Break points of distance bins from the point count distance sampling.
 ## pix
-Relative area of each distance band from the point count distance sampling.
+Relative area of each distance bin from the point count distance sampling.
-## point.area.PC
+## areaPC
 Area (square meters) surveyed by each point count.
-## point.area.ARU
+## areaARU
-Area (square meters) surveyed by ARU.
+Area (square meters) surveyed by ARUs.
-## point.area.DIFF
+## areaDiff
 Additional area (square meters) surveyed by point counts but not by ARUs.
 ## npoints
 Number of unique survey locations
+## site
+Vector giving the study site for each survey location.
-## area
+## nsites
-Matrix giving the study area for each survey location.
-Rows represent unique survey locations.
-Columns represent study area effects estimated in the model.
-Values of 1 represent which study area effect to use for each survey location.
-Survey locations at the reference study area are denoted with all 0s.
+The number of study sites (8).
 ## nvisits
 The number of repeat point count visits performed at each survey location.
-## nareas
-The total number of survey areas (8)
-## nvalidate
-The number of ARU recordings manually validated for false positives.
-## FP
-The number of detections identified by the automated classifier per validated recording determined to be false positives through manual validation.
 ## n.ARU
-The number of ARUs used in the study
+The number of ARUs used in the study (26).
 ## n.A.times
 The number of recordings for each ARU which detected at least one covey call.
 ## A.times